sindhuh/learngit/README.md

 Hello.
-We are currently working on feature1.
+We are currently working on Feature 1.